smherwig/phoenix-librpc/README.md

 Micro-benchmarks
 ================

-To understand the cost of the RPC mechanism used by the kernel servers, absent from any additional server or client-specific processing, we design an experiment where a client issues an RPC to download a payload 100,000 times, and compute the mean time for the RPC to complete.
+To understand the cost of the RPC mechanism, we design an experiment where a client issues an RPC to download a payload 100,000 times, and compute the mean time for the RPC to complete.
 We vary the payload size form 0-bytes to 1 MiB.

 We perform this experiment in three environments:
 1. **non-SGX**: client and server execute outside of an SGX enclave